cooper lab

 John Statz

 John joined our group as a PhD student in the spring of 2021.
 John is broadly interested in host-microbe interactions and molecular evolution.
 John's prior research involved developing primate models for human diseases using CRISPR/Cas9.
-We are excited to see where John's ideas take him.
+For his thesis, John is evaluating the tissue-specific titer variation and its effects on important phenotypes.
+John is also taking multiple approaches to dissect the relative contributions of host and Wolbachia genomic variation to several traits.

 Picture